 - Aching or burning pain

 - Pain that extends to the legs, feet or hips

-In addition, the exact cause of pain may be difficult to identify since it can originate in soft tissue, bone, discs or nerves.
-People who smoke, work at jobs that require repetitive or heavy lifting or involve vibration from vehicles or industrial machinery are more likely to develop low back pain.
-Certain sports, such as cross-country skiing, or driving a vehicle for a long time can also cause back pain.
+The exact cause of pain may be difficult to identify because it can originate in soft tissue, bone, discs or nerves.
+People who smoke or work at jobs that require repetitive or heavy lifting or involve vibration from vehicles or industrial machinery are more likely to develop low back pain.
+Sports such as cross-country skiing, as can driving a vehicle for a long time can also cause back pain.

-Diseases such as spinal osteoarthritis, spondylitis and compression fractures can also cause pain.
-Some of these diseases are more prevalent in the elderly, consequently older people are at higher risk for back pain.
+Diseases such as spinal osteoarthritis or spondylitis and compression fractures can also cause pain.
+These conditions are more prevalent in the elderly.
+Consequently, older people are at higher risk for back pain.